Human Resource Management

 Ratio

-The number of Job Seekers Allowance claimants per vacancy across the country has risen from 1.5 in 2005 to six in 2011.
+The number of Job Seekers Allowance claimants per vacancy across the country has rose from 1.5 in 2005 to six in 2011.
 In March 2005 the London borough of Newham had the worst unemployment problem in Britain with 15 dole claimants chasing each vacancy.
-By March 2011 West Dunbartonshire was the worst with over 40 dole claimants for every vacancy having moved from a ranking of 38 in 2005.
+By January 2012 Clackmannanshire was the worst with over 70 dole claimants for every vacancy.

 While seven London boroughs, including Haringey and Lewisham, have remained in the top ten employment blackspots' list for at least four of the last seven years, Southwark, Islington and Kensington & Chelsea have improved their rankings to 43, 45 and 47 respectively.
 In fact, Southwark is one of a mere three local authorities to have a better claimant to vacancy ratio in 2011 than in 2005.